WDI-SEA/notes/00-config-deployment/installfest/osx.md

 We will be using slack to communicate throughout the course.
 You should've received an invite to our channels via e-mail.
 You can login via the web browser, but downloading / installing the app is highly recommended.

 [Download Slack](https://slack.com/downloads)

+#### Bash

+Open the Terminal app on your mac (it's built-in).
+This is a **command line interface (CLI)** called a **shell**.
+CLIs allow us to interact directly with our computuer via lines of text.
+A shell, is a CLI for talking to the operating system.
+There are different types of shells you can use, but BASH and ZSH are currently the most popular for Unix systems (Linux and Mac).
+We will use [BASH](https://www.howtogeek.com/726559/what-is-the-bash-shell-and-why-is-it-so-important-to-linux/) in this class.
+If your Terminal is running BASH, you'll see BASH at the top of the shell window.

+If your mac is running any of the following operating systems, your default shell is [ZSH](https://zsh.sourceforge.io/).

+* macOS Catalina – 10.15
+* macOS Big Sur – 11
+* macOS Monterey – 12

+Here is how you chang the default shell from ZSH to Bash:

+* Run `cat /etc/shells` to see a list of the available shells on your OS.
+* Run `chsh -s /bin/bash` to change the default shell to Bash.
+* Quit the Terminal app and re-open it (the whole app, not just the window).
+* Verify that the window says BASH at the top now, instead of ZSH

 #### Homebrew